Thomas-T/nodebjectify/Readme.md

 * prods credentials configuration for the Datastore
 * better management for namespaces (default and on operation-only change)
 * implementation of all functionnalities for Nodebjectify.Datastore and Nodebjectify.Cache (eg: batch request)
+* documentation of all basics methods accessible with `Model`

 # Installation